Module 0.3: Security Tool Mastery

 -

 CIS Benchmarks are developed by the Center for Internet Security with input from security experts worldwide.
-They’re the de facto standard for Kubernetes security auditing.
+They are the de facto standard for Kubernetes security auditing, but many checks still require operator judgment.

 -